telerik/winforms-docs/styling-and-appearance/using-a-default-theme-for-the-entire-application.md

 ---
 title:  Using a Default Theme for the Entire Application
 page_title: Using a Default Theme for the Entire Application | Themes
-description: Using a default theme for the entire application
+description: Learn what are the needed steps to set a default theme in your WinForms application.
 slug: winforms/themes/using-a-default-theme-for-the-entire-application
 tags: using,a,default,theme,for,the,entire,application
 published: True